 While giardiasis is treatable, it can be difficult to eradicate and often spreads among groups of cats in homes or catteries.
 Giardiasis has symptoms similar to those of other intestinal diseases, so it must be diagnosed and treated by a vet.
 Cats almost always recover fully from giardiasis, though pets with underlying conditions may find it harder to recover.

 What Is Giardiasis?

 Giardiasis is a disorder caused by tiny one-celled organisms which live in the small intestines of cats.
-They can cause serious illness in infected cats, with symptoms including severe diarrhea, sluggishness, and dehydration.
+The severity of disease is variable, but they can cause serious illness in some infected cats, with symptoms including severe diarrhea, sluggishness, and dehydration.

 Symptoms of Giardiasis in Cats

 Not all cats infected with Giardia become sick, but if they do, the most common symptom of giardiasis is diarrhea, either with sudden onset or of the more chronic variety; diarrhea may be foul-smelling.
 Stools may be bloody or accompanied by mucous or flatulence, and the cat may lose weight, become listless, and neglect grooming.
 Since these symptoms may be indicative of a number of other medical conditions, including IBD and cancer, only a veterinarian can make an accurate diagnosis, through examination and tests.